Apple speakers: iPod Hi-Fi

 iPod Hi-Fi is a speaker system that was released on February 28, 2006, for use with any iPod digital music player.
 The iPod Hi-Fi retailed at the Apple Store for US$349 until its discontinuation on September 5, 2007.
 The iPod Hi-Fi received criticism due to its high price, lack of an AM/FM radio, and the limited functionality of its remote control.

 Smart speakers

 HomePod

-The first-generation HomePod smart speaker was announced on June 5, 2017.
+The first-generation HomePod smart speaker was released on February 9, 2018.
 It was sold in two colors: white and space gray.
 It had a small touchscreen on its top, seven tweeters in its base, and a four-inch woofer towards the top, as well as six microphones used for voice control and acoustic optimization; it also supports beamforming.
 It runs the audioOS operating system, which is based on iOS.
 The HomePod can act as a speaker and as a Siri voice assistant that listens for the "Hey Siri" command.
 The first-generation HomePod was discontinued on March 13, 2021.
-The second-generation was introduced on January 18 2023.
+The second-generation was introduced on January 18, 2023.